oardi/react-asc/readme.md

 - add component (formControl)

 ### modal
-- cancel should not throw unhandled error
+- cancel should not throw unhandled error -> ModalResult.cancel?

 ### showcase
 - sourcecode for all comp